 PTFE has to be cold moulded followed by sintering.
 This process involves filling a die cavity - usually a simple shape (inner-outer diameter) - and compressing the powder using a hydraulic press.
 Before using the powder, it must be conditioned above 19°C. Pressures range from 175-1250 KG/cm2.

 Due to the high bulk density of PTFE, the resin is compressed to a third of the volume it occupies in the die.
 So to produce a tube at 50mm height, you would need to fill the die to 150mm.
 Once compressed, the PTFE is then left to dwell for anywhere between a few hours to a day (depending on the size), before being placed into a sintering oven where the heat finally exceeds the melting point of PTFE, ranging from 360°C to 380°C. At this point the granules melt and fuse together and coalesce to form the final product.
-The sintering temperature is held for a period of time to allow fusion, coalescence and void elimination to proceed and maximize properties.
+The sintering temperature is held for a period of time to allow fusion, coalescence and void elimination to proceed and maximise properties.

 Because PTFE is not processed using traditional thermoplastic methods such as injection moulding or extrusion it can generate a large amounts of waste during production.
 Due to a tendency to shrinkage, billets are generally produced 3% larger than required and most final parts need machining.